Computer Vision · OrevateAI

 Q1: What is the primary advantage of using a serum separator tube over a standard collection tube?

-A1: The primary advantage is the integrated gel barrier that physically separates serum from cellular components after centrifugation, preventing analyte degradation and reducing the risk of contamination during manual transfer.
-This leads to more stable and reliable test results.
+A1: The primary advantage is the integrated gel barrier that physically separates serum from cellular components after centrifugation.
+This separation prevents analyte degradation, reduces the risk of contamination during manual transfer, and improves the stability and quality of the serum for a wider range of tests.

 Q2: How does the clot activator in an SST work?